nauriculus/Solanometer/README.md

 Solanometer is an innovative tool that shines a spotlight on Solana's exceptional capabilities in terms of transaction speed and cost efficiency.
 Tailored to showcase Solana's prowess, this tool provides users with a direct and informative insight into the remarkable features that set Solana apart in the blockchain ecosystem.

+A working demo can be found here: https://binaramics.com:3000

 ![Screenshot](https://github.com/nauriculus/Solanometer/assets/24634581/85bf2868-6e9d-445f-8942-8d24f6352c2d)

 ## Key Features